These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • separating me from you and the cherry trees.

-• My tears transported you back to me there and then.
+• My tears transported you back to me, there and then.

-• You held my face up and spoke to me:
+• You held my face and said:

 • “Yes, I know you have been sad.”